Cai Qian: Biography

+According to Antony, "The decimation of several major Fujian and Zhejiang gangs, as well as the demise of the Tâyson pirates, between 1800 and 1802, gave Cai Qian a chance to gain dominance in the region.
+He quickly moved to absorb the scattered remnants of the Phoenix Tail, Bamboo Yellow, and Water Bay gangs, whose leaders had been killed in 1800, and then strengthened his own position by murdering a renegade subordinate named Hou Qitian in 1801."

 Cai Qian was born in Tong'an District, which is a county in the prefecture of Quanzhou in Fujian, China.
 This information is, however, not consistent with the account found in other sources.
 For example, a contemporary scholar called Jiao Xun identified Zhangzhou as Cai's birthplace while official records show - based on a report by the governor-general of Fujian to the emperor (during Ruan Yuan's time as a governor) - that Cai came from the village of Xiapu, also in Tong'an County.

 There is very little information about his early life except that he lived a hard life, first working as a peasant and then a fisherman.
 Due to starvation, he became a pirate in 1794.
 He was, thereafter, described by fellow pirates as small in stature but quite ambitious, stopping at nothing to rise through the ranks.
 He was said to have used his own wife to entice a rival into a trap.
 His cunning and ambition allowed him to thrive in the constantly warring gangs and pirate chieftains in the South China Sea.

 At the height of his power, he and Cheung Po Tsai commanded hundreds of ships and thousands of pirates; he was Cheung's mate.
 They predated others on the seas of Fujian, Guangdong and Taiwan Strait and came to be considered a major threat to Chinese political stability.
 Because the British businessmen sold English guns to Cheung, the Qianlong Emperor became angry with the British.
 The Qianlong Emperor blamed George Macartney over this issue, leading to Chinese hostility towards the United Kingdom during the Chinese Rites controversy.
-In 1799, Cai married a weapons expert who spoke English.
+In 1799, Cai married a weapons expert best known by her nickname Cai Qian Ma (蔡牽媽 (蔡牵妈, wife of Cai Qian)) who spoke English.
 Her expertise may have been beneficial to their accumulation of wealth.
 Some diaries say her name was Lin Yuyau (林玉腰) and that she had lived in Fangyuan, Changhua, Taiwan.